 What Your DWI Defense Must Include

-A properly formed DWI defense stands between you and the problems associated with a DWI conviction.
-From understanding the need to win your driver’s license Revocation Hearing to knowing how tests to determine a DWI arrest are conducted, your defense must include a number of vital considerations.
+A properly formed DWI defense stands between you and the penalties and consequences associated with a DWI conviction.
+From understanding the importance in requesting an ALR Hearing to winning your Administrative License Revocation Hearing to knowing how tests to determine a DWI arrest are conducted, your defense must include a number of vital considerations for you to have the best chance to emerge victorious.

-Your Attorney Must Know The Importance of the License Revocation Hearing & The Opportunities It Provides.
+A DWI Defense Must Know The Importance of the Administrative License Revocation Hearing (ALR) & The Opportunities It Provides.

-A common mistake made by many lawyers is failing to request a license revocation hearing.
+A common mistake made by many lawyers is failing to request an Administrative License Revocation Hearing.
 Many believe these hearings are not worth contesting because they think these hearings are very difficult to win.

 That is simply not the case.
-License Revocation Hearings can often be won based on technical defenses, such as:
+ALR Hearings can often be won based on technical defenses, such as:

 - The arresting officer filled out his probable cause declaration improperly.